ezriharmusial/lastmessengers.tv/src/content/pages/contact-us.md

 updatedDate: 2023-02-23T03:52:11.849Z
 layout: ../../layouts/ContactLayout.astro
 author: EzzyHarmless
-date: 2023-02-06T05:36:31.025Z
+date: 2023-05-26T17:02:43.379Z
 index: 8
 title: Contact us
-subtitle: all you need to get in touch
+subtitle: Let's get in touch
 imageAlt: Contact Information Page
 icon: chats-circle-bold
 image: /images/manifest/pwa-192x192.png
-description: Contactinformation of
+description: W﻿rite us a message in the form below, and we will answer you as soon as possible.
+We usually answer within a day.
+The Same goes for our Social Media Channels.
 ---

-Lorem ipsum dolor sit amet, consectetur adip
+ ﻿